sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 ## Tree Variables
 Variable | Description
 --- | ---
-tree-background | The background-color of the Tree tree-border | The border of the Tree tree-item-hover-background | The background-color of a Tree-Item when hovering it tree-selected-item-background | The background-color of a selected Tree-Item
+tree-background | The background-color of the tree tree-border | The border of the tree tree-color | The text-color of the tree tree-item-hover-background | The background-color of a tree-item when hovering it tree-item-hover-color | The text-color of a tree-item when hovering it tree-selected-item-background | The background-color of a selected tree-item tree-selected-item-color | The text-color of a selected tree-item tree-odd-background | The background-color of odd tree-items tree-even-background | The background-color of even tree-items

 ## HTML-Editor Variables
 Variable | Description
 --- | ---
-html-toolbar-background | The background-color of a HTML-Editors toolbar html-toolbar-border | The border of a HTML-Editors toolbar html-toolbar-button-hover-background | The background-color of toolbar-buttons when hovering them html-picker-expanded-background | The background-color of picker panel elements (popupmenus) html-picker-item-hover-background | The background-color when hovering picker items (popupmenus)
+html-toolbar-background | The background-color of a HTML-Editors toolbar html-toolbar-border | The border of a HTML-Editors toolbar html-toolbar-button-background | The button-color of a HTML-Editors toolbar html-toolbar-button-hover-background | The background-color of toolbar-buttons when hovering them html-picker-expanded-background | The background-color of picker panel elements (popupmenus) html-picker-item-color | The text-color of picker items (popupmenus) html-picker-item-hover-background | The background-color when hovering picker items (popupmenus) html-picker-item-hover-color | The text-color of picker items when hovering them (popupmenus)

 ## Message Variables
 Variable | Description